 Today (April 2nd) marks the date that Google+ will officially come to an end.
 Following the news last October that the social network would be shutting down its consumer version, we have already seen the loss of various functionalities such as creating new accounts & pages and commenting and today, all Google+ accounts and pages will be shut down.

-Not that we’re all mourning the loss, but its left many of us wondering where things went so wrong – so let’s break it down…
+Not that we’re mourning the loss, but its left many of us wondering where things went so wrong.
+So let’s break it down…

 Let’s quickly go back to happier days… It’s 2011 and Google are making their fourth venture into the world of social networking.
 This time, they were there to take on the head honcho of social networks – Facebook!

 Despite Google+ being launched without a real plan and out of the fear of Facebook killing Google completely, it started off well.
-It became a social layer across all of Googles services, introducing features such as Circles, +1’s and the ability to post photos and statuses to users feeds – sound familiar?
+It became a social layer across all of Googles services.
+Features such as Circles, +1’s and the ability to post photos and statuses to users feeds sound familiar?

-After a month, it had 25 million sign ups, though many of these weren’t even aware that they’d opened a Google+ account and it was just a side effect of signs ups to other Google services.
+After a month, it had 25 million sign ups.
+Many of these weren’t aware that they’d opened a Google+ account.
+It was just a side effect of signs ups to other Google services.